EnviroLab Asia has collaborated with key partners in order to fulfill its mission.

 The English-language, four-year liberal arts institution at Korea’s top private research university serves as a partner for Year 3 of the grant.

-Founded in 1887, Occidental College, or “Oxy,” is a regional partner, who is currently in the implementation stage of the LIASE grant.
-The program consists of partnerships with universities and non-profits primarily in Hong Kong and Nanjing; course work and student research opportunities that explore environmental issues, policies, research, and community action; a research program focused on air quality, built environment and land use, and food systems; new publications; and opportunities for exchange.
-Oxy is a planning partner in the Joint Conference.
+Founded in 1887, Occidental College, or “Oxy,” is a regional partner, whose LIASE grant ended, but continues to share research and program opportunities with the Claremont Colleges.
+The Oxy program consisted of partnerships with universities and non-profits primarily in Hong Kong and Nanjing; course work and student research opportunities that explore environmental issues, policies, research, and community action; a research program focused on air quality, built environment and land use, and food systems; new publications; and opportunities for exchange.
+Oxy also helped plan the Regional LIASE Conferences.